Our New Tunnel Vision Course is Live!

 YouTube player

-By doing so, the dog will shift weight between back and forth, which will induce alternating isometric contracting and relaxing of the opposite muscle groups especially in the hind limbs due to the height elevation.
-This will provide strengthening to quads, hamstrings, glutes and gastrocnemius, as well as challenge the core.
+By doing so, the dog will shift weight back and forth, which will induce alternating isometric contracting and relaxing of the opposite muscle groups, especially in the hind limbs due to the height elevation.
+This will provide strengthening to quads, hamstrings, glutes and gastrocnemius, as well as challenge the dog’s core.

 • Nice and balanced FF up position with a straight back, feet parallel.